 There is a misconception in the public mind regarding these skills.
 It is erroneously believed that their development and use require a lot of mental and physical strain and effort.
 This is not true.
-You can develop them in a gradual, simple way, by practicing certain exercises, and even enjoy the process.
+You can build up these skills through simple exercises, and even enjoy the process.

-A simple and effective technique to strengthen your willpower and self-discipline is doing things, which you would rather avoid doing, due to laziness, procrastination, lack of inner strength and assertiveness, shyness, or other similar reasons.
+A simple and effective technique to strengthen these abilities, is to do things, which you would rather avoid doing, due to laziness, procrastination, lack of inner strength and assertiveness, shyness, or other reasons.

-By carrying out such actions, in spite of your inner resistance, you become stronger.
+By carrying out such actions, in spite of your inner resistance and reluctance, you become stronger.